zahrabatool487/data-science-internship-tasks/README.md

-# AI & Data Science Internship Task01
+# Data Handling with NumPy & Pandas

-## Task 1: Data Handling with NumPy & Pandas
+## Data Handling with NumPy & Pandas

 ### Objective
 The objective of this task is to build a strong foundation in data handling using NumPy and pandas.
 The focus is on loading, inspecting, cleaning, and preparing a real-world dataset for further analysis.